-HDP Stack upgrade involves upgrading from HDP 2.3 to HDP 2.4.2 versions and adding the new HDP 2.4.2 services.
+HDP Stack upgrade involves upgrading from HDP 2.3 to HDP 2.4.3 versions and adding the new HDP 2.4.3 services.
 These instructions change your configurations.

-You must use kinit before running the commands as any particular user.
+In case if you are running a Kerberos secured installation you must use kinit before running the commands as any particular user.